LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Info.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Info Command
+# LambdaSharp CLI - Info Command

-The `info` command is used to show information about the current tool profile, λ# environment, and installed command line tools.
+The `info` command is used to show information about the current CLI profile, λ# environment, and installed command line tools.

 ## Options